Hassene66/Tahi-Project/README.md

 ## You may also like

 - [HiCoach](https://github.com/salimkazdaghli/Hicotech-Frontend) - A coaching web app.
-- [School MS](https://github.com/amitmerchant1990/correo) - A school managment system web app.
+- [ISAMM Labs](https://github.com/Hassene66/IsammLabs) - A laboratories managment system mobile app.